2020 Chicago Bears Outlook

 This offensive line has a lot to prove in 2020 after struggling in all areas last year.
 The left side of the line added to the center position has a chance to be league-average or better.
 I don't trust Ifedi to be an asset, but a position change should stabilize his weakness in pass protection.
 A new offensive coordinator should help this offense move back in a positive direction.

-QB Mitchell Trubisky, BUF - Bye Week Fill-in
+QB Mitchell Trubisky, PIT - Bye Week Fill-in

 Despite playing through a left shoulder injury (labrum), Trubisky set career highs in completions (326) and pass attempts (516), but had a significant step back in his yards per pass attempt (6.1 lowest in the NFL – 7.4 in 2018).